Tuesday, 31 March 2026

 A Union Jack, hanging upside down,

-Atop of the disused lamppost outside;
+Atop the disused old lamppost outside;

 And later that day, I saw many more,